Natrez Patrick: Detroit Lions

 On May 16, 2022, Patrick signed with the Detroit Lions.
 He was waived on July 28, 2022.

+Montreal Alouettes

+Patrick was signed by the Montreal Alouettes of the Canadian Football League (CFL) on January 17, 2023.
+He was listed as a defensive end by the Alouettes.
+On June 3, 2023, Patrick was released.

 Personal life

 Patrick was arrested three times for misdemeanor marijuana possession, resulting in two suspensions.
 The last one landed him in a treatment facility that caused him to miss UGA's 2018 Rose Bowl and the National Championship Game, despite a "penny-sized" amount of the drug being found in a teammate's car and being claimed by the vehicle's owner.
 Charges were subsequently dropped.